 Client-side support overhead:

-While the team was already aware of the required support on the client side (web/mobile), their overheads of them were slightly underestimated, especially around the force refresh need, which ended up in several use cases, along with the nature that triggers request spike.
+While the team was already aware of the required support on the client side (web/mobile), their overheads were slightly underestimated, especially around the force refresh need, which ended up in several use cases, along with the nature that triggers request spike.

 Doesn’t scale for permission-based auth: